RamonHernandez1/osticket-prereqs/README.md

 <br />
 </p>
 <p>
-IIS has benn enabled now we need to install Web Platform Installer.
+IIS has been enabled now we need to install Web Platform Installer.
 Below i have provide an example of what we need to install and enable to get osTicket up and running.
 </p>
 <img width="795" height="377" alt="Screenshot 2026-01-29 at 5 11 25 PM" src="https://github.com/user-attachments/assets/a4d61ec4-c6ee-4a67-9069-3adf6f4e5358" />
 <img src="https://i.imgur.com/AxHCfQ6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>